tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 I haven't had an editor for years.
 In fact, the only time I've ever had an editor was at my first tech writing job, where we had a dozen writers.
 The editor focused mostly on style.

-I remember one time our editor was on vacation, and I got to play the editor role in her absence.
+I remember one time our editor was on vacation, and I was asked to fill in as editor during her absence.
 As interim editor, I tried testing out the instructions and found that about a quarter of the time, I got lost.
 The instructions either missed a step, needed a screenshot, built on assumptions I didn't know, or had other issues.

 The response, when you give instructions back to the writer, is usually, "Oh, users will know that."
 The problem is that we're usually so disconnected with the actual user experience (since we rarely see users trying out docs), we can't recognize the "users-will-know" statement for the fallacy that it is.